zahidmadeel/make-scenarios/README.md

 - [1-Create Google Calendar events from data on your Google Sheet](./docs/1-create-google-calendar-events.md)
   Create calendar events from rows in a Google Sheet; supports multiple attendees parsed from a sheet column.

+  A short visual walkthrough (with screenshots) is included in the scenario doc to help you get started quickly.

 ## Contributing